iterative/cml.dev/content/docs/ref/runner.md

 instance.

 This can enable credential-free access to your `s3` or `gs` dvc remote.
-Additionally, you can use this access other resources from that cloud provider like AWS' Elastic Container Registry or GCP's Artifact Registry, so that you can push and pull custom docker images.
+Additionally, you can use this to access other resources like AWS' Elastic Container Registry or GCP's Artifact Registry, so that you can push and pull custom docker images.